 Keeping fit during any trip is important, so I’d recommend visiting this brand’s new fitness boutique.
 Focusing on cycle, HIIT and yoga, the best part is that they don’t require any membership or joining fees – which is perfect for our visitors.

 During its 24-year history, the Donmar has won over 100 awards for its artistic excellence, gaining it an international reputation.
-It’s a 251-seat, not-for-profit theatre on Earlham Street and is renowned as one of the UK’s finest – we’re looking forward to seeing Gemma Arterton in George Bernard Shaw’s Saint Joan this December.
+It’s a 251-seat, not-for-profit theatre on Earlham Street and is renowned as one of the UK’s finest – George Bernard Shaw’s Saint Joan, starring Gemma Atherton, closes this weekend.
 Nip back to the bar at Brasserie Max after, for a Med G&T or Silly Mid Wicket cocktail, and scintillating post-theatre chat.